Janet Anderson – Centre Director

 Tom has a long-standing interest in running discrete quality improvement projects that demonstrate tangible benefits to patient care.
 He has a particular concern for training healthcare professionals on quality improvement and patient safety issues.

 Dr Adrian Hopper is a Consultant Physician specializing in geriatric medicine at Guy's & St Thomas' Foundation Trust.
-He is also the Associate Medical Director of Patient Safety.
 Adrian feels that the effectiveness of the care of older persons will be the single most important determinant of the future effectiveness of the acute hospital service.
 As well as running one of the most highly ranked training departments in Geriatric Medicine he has designed and introduced medical (OPAL) and surgical (POPS) liaison services for older persons which have been both influenced or been directly copied by many trusts.

 Adrian has driven standards and efficiency by focussing on quality patient-centred care, including setting up weekly multidisciplinary meetings for real-time audit and timely responses to quality issues.